postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Paying by invoice

 Invoicing is available to Postman Enterprise teams.
-New customers can [email the Postman Sales team](mailto:sales@postman.com) to get started.
+New customers can [contact the Postman Sales team](https://www.postman.com/pricing/get-started-postman-plans/) to get started and will receive a response within 3 business days.
 Existing customers can [submit a request](https://support.postman.com/hc/en-us) to be invoiced instead of automatically charged.

-You can pay invoices online, via check, or via wire-transfer.
+You can pay invoices online, via ACH, or via wire-transfer.
 Invoices will be sent to your team's billing email address found in your [billing details](http://go.postman.co/settings/team/billing-details), and will include offline payment instructions.
 Pending payments can be found in your [billing dashboard](http://go.postman.co/billing).

 ### Adding custom information to invoices